Configure eNegotiate

 Tip: To avoid clutter on a kanban board, AutoAction phases can be minimised by default.
 For more details, see Minimise Workflow Phases.

-Once you have generated a document using an eNegotiate template, editing the fields in the repository will not affect the document content.
+Once you have generated a document using an eNegotiate template, editing the fields on the record in the Vault will not affect the document content.

 Note:

-- If no Lumin Intake file is associated with the card, or no .docx or .pdf is uploaded to the selected field when this action is completed, the AutoAction will fail.
+- If the Associate a Contract Master Draft AutoAction is enabled, but no Lumin Intake file is associated with the card, or no .docx or .pdf is uploaded to the selected field when this action is completed, the AutoAction will fail.

 Part 2 - Enable Draft Submission, Approvals, and Redlining